Slush fund: Etymology

 "Slush fund" was originally a nautical term for the cash that a ship's crew raised by selling fat (slush) scraped from cooking pots to tallow makers.
 This cash was kept separate from the ship's accounts and used to make small purchases for the crew.

+The alternative term reptile fund was coined in the second half of the 19th century, when Otto von Bismarck paid journalists out of a special fund to publish anti-British pieces.